s2hub/docs/articles/helen_jones_digital_ocean.md

 ## Brief guide for those who already know how to set up the droplet/server

-Create a new silver stripe project called website1 in the webserver folder:
+Create a new Silverstripe CMS project called website1 in the webserver folder:

 ```bash
 > cd /var/www/